aws-samples/psp-reusable-artifacts/terraform/networking/README.md

 terraform apply -auto-approve -var-file=../env/terraform-file.tfvars
 ```

-### Configure TFVars with Networking parameters
+### Configure TFVars with Networking Parameters

-Please use the Terraform final output to overwrite the following variables in the `../env/terraform-file.tfvars`:
+Use the Terraform final output to overwrite the following variables in the `../env/terraform-file.tfvars`\:

 - **vpcid**: VPC ID where you want to deploy your PSP Control Plane cluster
-- **privatesubnetids_nodes**: Array of Subnet IDs where your EKS Nodes will have the primary interface (outside VPC communication).
-It is recommended to be on at least 3 different AZs.
+- **privatesubnetids_nodes**: Array of Subnet IDs for your EKS Nodes' primary interface (outside VPC communication).
+Recommended to span at least 3 different Availability Zones (AZs).
-- **privatesubnetids_pods**: Array of Subnet IDs to be used by EKS Pods.
-It is recommended to be on at least 3 different AZs.
+- **privatesubnetids_pods**: Array of Subnet IDs for EKS Pods.
+Recommended to span at least 3 different AZs.
-- **publicsubnetids**: Array of Subnet IDs to be used by External Load Balancers.
-It is recommended to be on at least 3 different AZs.
+- **publicsubnetids**: Array of Subnet IDs for External Load Balancers.
+Recommended to span at least 3 different AZs.